agkaminski/FellaPC/README.md

 - 6522 VIA (apart from I2C and VGA ROM selection),
 - interrupts (only NMI/VBLANK is handled).

-Although these features can still be used by PEEK and POKE function by the BASIC programmer.
+Although these features can still be used by PEEK and POKE keywords of BASIC.

-Visual glitches are expected on the VGA output when VRAM is being modified.
+Visual glitches are expected on the VGA output when the VRAM is being modified.
 CPU is too slow and DRAM refresh takes too long to be able to perfom any operation during VBLANK.